Outline of marketing: Exchange

-Perceptions of value
+Perception of value

-Traditional thinking around the concept of value was that marketers created value through innovation, product design and manufacture and that utility was embedded in products or services offered for sale.
-In this type of thinking, marketer's objective was to communicate a value proposition to potential buyers.
+Traditional thinking around the concept of value was that marketers created value through innovation, product design and manufacture, and that utility was embedded in products or services offered for sale.
+In this type of thinking, a marketer's objective was to communicate a value proposition to potential buyers.
 However, recent thinking has changed the traditional perspective and now recognizes that consumers may participate in the co-creation of value in a variety of ways.
 Consumers may derive value through usage and experience, known as value-in-use or may be involved in product design, known as participatory design.

-Foundation economic concepts
+Economic concepts

-Given that marketing has its roots in economics, it shares many foundation concepts with that discipline.
+Given that marketing has its roots in economics, it shares many foundation concepts with the discipline.
 Most practicing marketers will have a working knowledge of basic economic concepts and theories.

-- Competitive and comparative advantages
+Competitive and comparative advantages

 Businesses seek to compete by achieving competitive advantages or comparative advantages.
-Competitive advantages often focus on reducing costs through achieving one or more of the following: Economies of scope; Economies of scale; Experience effects; First-mover advantages.
-Alternatively a business may seek to develop uniqueness through product differentiation or developing unique competencies such as market sensing, rapid market response or delivering superior customer value.
+Competitive advantages often focus on reducing costs through achieving one or more of the following: economies of scope, economies of scale, experience effects and first-mover advantages.
+Alternatively, a business may seek to develop uniqueness through product differentiation or developing unique competencies such as market sensing, rapid market response or delivering superior customer value.